StevieSloffer/StevieSloffer/README.md

 **Operating Systems & Cloud**: Debian (primary), Ubuntu, Rocky Linux, Windows, MacOS, iOS/PadOS, Google Cloud Platform, Proxmox<br/>
 **Technologies**: Pfsense, LAMP applications, Git, IoT hardware, Omada SDN, Google OAuth2, Google Python API, 3CX, Freescout<br/>

+I have spent hundreds of hours–from concept, to deployment, to thoughtful support & troubleshooting–building and maintaining solid, stable networks, tending to a collection of Linux VMs (and their firewalls and backups), and developing automation tools that improve efficiency and save on operation costs.
+Whether I am writing software to bring data to the finger tips of stakeholders, troubleshooting bothersome networking issues in retail environments, or coaching someone on a new technology, providing amazing support is always at the heart of my work.
+The tools I lean on most to administer great support are Linux (server & desktop), great relationships with my customers, Python, SQL, and reliable follow-through.

 While most of my work as been propriatary up until now, I am looking forward to beginning my entry into open source contributions.

 I am interested in contributing to some software that I use daily, like FreeScout.